Centre for Addiction and Mental Health: Public policy statements

 CAMH issues statements about local and provincial regulations on addictive behaviors.

-Alcohol

 CAMH policy opposes the privatization of alcohol sales, citing evidence that the increase in availability increases alcohol-related harms and associated costs.
 They supported that the Liquor Control Board of Ontario should maintain its monopoly on alcohol sales.
 CAMH referred to "the plan to allow the sale of VQA wines at farmers' markets across the province" as "cause for concern" because it would increase access to alcohol.
 Similarly, together with other health organizations, CAMH called for a provincial alcohol strategy, ahead of Ontario's plan to permit the sale of beer in grocery stores.

-Marijuana

 In a 2014 policy document, CAMH expressed support for the legalization of marijuana with strict control regulations.
 According to CAMH CEO, Catherine Zahn, "Only through legalization can we implement a public-health approach, treating cannabis use as a health issue and not one to be addressed through law enforcement and the court system.
 This is the approach we take with tobacco and alcohol.
 As with alcohol, a legal cannabis market can be regulated with controls that address risk factors associated with use".

-Gambling

 CAMH has opposed the expansion of Toronto's Woodbine Racetrack.
 In a policy statement, CAMH said increased availability of gambling results in increased harms and predicted that a large portion of any increased revenues from the racetrack would come from people with gambling problems.